built-on-openfin/workspace-starter/how-to/integrate-with-ms365-basic/README.md

 For more information on the Microsoft 365 integration package and how you should configure your Microsoft 365 platform to be accessible from the OpenFin integration package see [Microsoft 365 Integration](https://developers.openfin.co/of-docs/docs/ms365-integration).

-When you have finished configuring your Microsoft 365 platform for access by the integration you should modify `settings.ts` to include your `CLIENT_ID` and `TENANT_ID`
+When you have finished configuring your Microsoft 365 platform for access by the integration you should modify `provider.ts` to include your `CLIENT_ID` and `TENANT_ID`

 ## Getting Started